Can Candida Be Cured Naturally?

 Prebiotics are nutrients that stimulate the growth of healthy bacteria in the body.
 By increasing “good” bacteria, prebiotics can better keep fungi like Candida under control.

-Prebiotics are found in asparagus, garlic, bananas, and honey.
-There are also prebiotic supplements, such as lactoferrin, that you can take by mouth.
+Prebiotics are found in foods like asparagus, garlic, bananas, and honey.
+There are also oral prebiotic supplements, such as lactoferrin.
+However, clinical evidence to support prebiotics for candidiasis is lacking.

 Vitamin D